by Texas Homesteader ~

 SW Chicken Ingredients

-I had most of the ingredients I needed right in my pantry and freezer.
 I pulled out two boneless skinless chicken breasts & cut them into bite-sized pieces.
-Then I tossed ’em in one of the enamelware pans and added 1 drained & rinsed cup of pintos I’d thawed from leftovers stored in our freezer (although black beans would be good too).
+Then I tossed ’em in one of the enamelware pans and added 1 drained & rinsed cup of pintos (although black beans would be good too).

 Then I added a cup of drained corn that was also in my freezer from the corn-on-the-cob glut last year.
 A cup of homemade salsa and a can of Rotel.
-Now Rotel can be spicy so be sure to adjust to suit your own tastes.
-RancherMan & I like our food spicy so I got the regular Rotel.
 A quick mix and now it’s time to turn my attention to the brown rice.

 Seasoned Brown Rice

-The pot with the rice was covered with a see-through top and then placed on top of the pot with the chicken mixture.
+The pot with the rice was covered with a see-through top and then stacked on top of the pot with the chicken mixture.
 It’s all gonna cook at the same time!

 I positioned my solar oven toward the sun and then placed this double-stacked pan inside and closed the solar oven door.
 Now I’m free to tend to my other tasks for the day.